Session 20

 Now we have to bite the bullet and solve one of the cases that involves variable references and declarations.
 It mostly doesn't matter which we do first.
 Either will force us to think more deeply about how we compute the actual addresses.

-because I sense that computing a variable reference's lexical
+first, because I sense that computing a variable reference's

 -